microsoft/PowerPlatform-DataverseServiceClient/README.md

 * We will likely ship more extension packages that will contain the “CRM” messages,  though over time, we will likely split the namespaces of those messages up based on service line,  think Field Service or Sales or Customer Service, etc..
 * Plugin Development using this Client is NOT supported at this time.

-Samples and such will be updated overtime on the PowerApps Samples GitHub Site as we move forward with the evolution of this capability.
-That said, any of the existing CrmServiceClient samples can be used as a base to start.
-You can find those here: [https://github.com/microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23](PowerApps-Samples/cds/orgsvc/C#/)

 From a scenario point of view,  we are particularity interested in any issues or challenges when using these library in either Asp.net Core or Functions scenarios.

 We believe forthe vast majorty of applications working against the older dynamices sdk libs, you should only need Microsoft.Powerplatform.Cds.Client and Microsoft.Dynamics.Sdk.Messages.